Tips: Customizing Mod Lists

 • Once you've used the "Mod Manager Download" button, open the terminal of your choice in your tools folder, for example Powershell.

-• Run ./umo cache sync custom followed by ./umo install custom.
+• Run umo install --sync custom.
 This will download and extract the mods.

 • Mods installed this way will be placed into the custom/umo directory under your base mods directory, they will not be under a category subdirectory as non-Nexus mods are.